scala/scala/spec/01-lexical-syntax.md

 Inside a interpolated string none of the usual escape characters are interpreted (except for unicode escapes) no matter whether the string literal is normal (enclosed in single quotes) or multi-line (enclosed in triple quotes).
-Instead, there is are two new forms of dollar sign escape.
+Instead, there is are three new forms of dollar sign escape.
 The most general form encloses an expression in \${ and }, i.e. \${expr}.
 The expression enclosed in the braces that follow the leading \$ character is of syntactical category BlockExpr.
 Hence, it can contain multiple statements, and newlines are significant.
 Single ‘\$’-signs are not permitted in isolation in a interpolated string.
 A single ‘\$’-sign can still be obtained by doubling the ‘\$’
 character: ‘\$\$’.
+A single ‘"’-sign can be obtained by the escape sequence ‘\$"’

 The simpler form consists of a ‘\$’-sign followed by an identifier starting with a letter and followed only by letters, digits, and underscore characters,